Game & Graphics

 Game & Graphics (sometimes written Game And Graphics) is a documentary blog about the visual creativity in the videogame culture.

-The website contains a huge and selected collection of videogame design works and creativity, including logotypes, printed advertising, cover and label design, packaging, book and magazine design, official artworks and illustrations, and sprite design among others.
-This selection is specially focused on classic gaming and with a prominent presence of Japanese game design.
+The website contains a curated collection of videogame design works, including logotypes, printed advertising, cover and label designs, packaging, book and magazine designs, official artworks and illustrations, and sprite designs among others.
+This selection is focused on retro gaming with an emphasis on Japanese game design.

 History

 The site was created in 2010 by Daruma Studio, a graphic design studio originally based in Barcelona, run by freelance designer Sebastià López.
 After working for several videogame developers, Sebastià found that there was a lack of websites focused on gaming culture graphics, excluding from here random collections of fan art.

-The idea was to create a blog site edited and curated from the perspective of an experienced graphic designer, where other graphic designers could find inspiration from the best visual designs in the history of videogames, and at the same time an enjoyable place for videogame culture enthusiasts.
+The goal was to create a blog site edited and curated from the perspective of a graphic designer, where other graphic designers could find inspiration from the visual designs in the history of videogames, and at the same time be an favorable place for videogame culture enthusiasts.

-After some years of running, Daruma Studio also has contributed to the site with original designs that pay tribute to some of the biggest icons of gaming culture in the form of t-shirts, limited collections of printed works, illustrations and animated GIFs.
+After some years of running, Daruma Studio also has contributed to the site with original designs that pay tribute to some of the largest icons of gaming culture in the form of t-shirts, limited collections of printed works, illustrations and animated GIFs.